Communication MA

 Visit our How to apply page for more information on:

-A minimum of an upper second class honours degree (2:1) or a lower second class honours degree (2:2) in a humanities or social sciences discipline and/or have relevant professional experience.
+A minimum of an upper second class honours degree (2:1) or a lower second class honours degree (2:2) and substantial relevant work experience.

 If your first language is not English you should have an IELTS 6.5 overall, with at least 5.5 in each element.